cosmos/sdk-tutorials/academy/xl-run-prod/6-migration.md

 When starting you can pass Cosmovisor command-line arguments that it will pass on to the wrapped Cosmos chain executable.
 Typically, you use `cosmovisor run start`, where `start` is the same as in `myprojectd start`.

+### The process

 When it launches, Cosmovisor does the following:

 1. Starts and launches your node executable, for example `myprojectd`.
 2. Polls regularly for potential upgrade information, for instance in `.myprojectd/data/upgrade-info.json`.
 Note how this file is in the `data` folder and created by the [`x/upgrade` module](https://docs.cosmos.network/main/building-modules/upgrade.html) when appropriate.
-3. When an upgrade information is available, waits for the executable to stop on its own, in effect after it has committed all state at the given block height.
+3. When `upgrade-info.json` is available, waits for the executable to stop on its own, in effect after it has committed all states at the given block height.
-4. If instructed to, downloads the new executable or looks for it in the configuration folder, for instance `.myprojectd/cosmovisor/upgrades/<name>/bin`.
+4. If instructed to by configuration, downloads the new executable as described in `upgrade-info.json`.
+Otherwise looks for it in the configuration folder, for instance `.myprojectd/cosmovisor/upgrades/<name>/bin`.
+In this case `<name>` is picked from `upgrade-info.json` too.
 5. Swaps out the symbolic link to the `current` executable to the new one.
 6. Restarts the node.

-When restarting, the node launches the [in-place migration](https://docs.cosmos.network/main/core/upgrade.html) process for all modules that have a [new version](https://dodocs.cosmos.network/mainore/upgrade.html#tracking-module-versions).
+When restarting, the node launches its [in-place migration](https://docs.cosmos.network/main/core/upgrade.html) process for all modules that have a [new version](https://dodocs.cosmos.network/mainore/upgrade.html#tracking-module-versions).

 Downloading an executable is a potential security risk, so although you have the [choice of doing it](https://docs.cosmos.network/main/run-node/cosmovisor.html#auto-download) automatically, this is not the default behavior.